cpmpercussion/homepage/_posts/2008-11-09-2008-11-9-computer-music-and-synthesis.html.md

 The tools that SuperCollider provides for synthesis are audio objects like the sine oscillator (producing a pure sine tone), noise generators that produce rich waveforms, control objects that can change parameters of these audio objects over time and objects like frequency filters and resonators which can be used to sculpt interesting sounds.
 In this report we will demonstrate using actual SuperCollider code with an audio example corresponding to each code example We first look at the general code for creating an object.

-###Example 1.
+### Example 1.

-ObjectName(setting1, setting2, setting3, …);So, objects are created by stating their name followed by a list of settings (Each setting is either a number or the name of some other object.
+    ObjectName(setting1, setting2, setting3, …);

+So, objects are created by stating their name followed by a list of settings (Each setting is either a number or the name of some other object.
 Our first real example is a sine oscillator:

-###Example 2.
+### Example 2.

-SinOsc.ar(440, 0, 0.5, 0);The list of values for SinOsc.ar objects is (frequency, phase, volume, add).
+    SinOsc.ar(440, 0, 0.5, 0);

+The list of values for SinOsc.ar objects is (frequency, phase, volume, add).
 So this sine oscillator will oscillate at 440Hz and have a volume of 0.5 (volume is normally a number from 0 to 1 where 0 is silence and 1 is very loud).
 This sine oscillator has ‘phase’ and ‘add’ set to zero, phase defines the starting point of the oscillation and ‘add’ can shift the oscillation from being between +1 and -1 to, for example 11 and 9 (with an ‘add’ of 10), this parameter is not used for creating sine tones but for using sine oscillations for other purposes.

 To have the sine tone played through the computers sound card we need to add a little bit more code:

-###Example 3.
+### Example 3.

     { SinOsc.ar(440, 0, 0.5, 0) }.play;

 [listen - mp3](http://www.epmartin.com/cpm/CMS-1108/CMS-eg03.mp3)Here the parenthesis encapsulate a section of code, and “play” is an instruction that tells SuperCollider to connect this sine oscillator to the first output channel of the computer.

-###Additive Synthesis
+## Additive Synthesis

 The aim of additive synthesis is to create interesting sounds by playing different sine tones.
 A simple example of additive synthesis is as follows:

-###Example 4.
+### Example 4.

     {SinOsc.ar(440,0,0.5) + SinOsc.ar(880,0,0.3)}.play

 [listen - mp3](http://www.epmartin.com/cpm/CMS-1108/CMS-eg04.mp3)This example plays the summed sound of two sine tones, the first at 440Hz and the second at 880Hz.
 By playing these two A’s an octave apart we start to hear a rich sound, reminiscent of real instruments where the sound contains overtones from the harmonic series.